a-kotynski/DigitalCompoundStore/VideoGamesStoreInventory/Documentation/Readme.txt

 ﻿Video Games Store Inventory

-Store points:
+About Store:
-- brick and mortar store with a shipping capabilities,
+- brick and mortar store with shipping capabilities,
 - sells and buys physical copies of video games to and from customers,
-- possible future expansions towards more variety of products
+- possible future expansions towards wider variety of products

 Web app points:
 - database stores all necessary information for performing sales of physical copies of video games,
 - API allows the operation of Creating, Reading, Updating and Deleting data contained in the database,
--
 - the body of code allows the expansion of business in the future by adding new entities and functionalities

 Expansion of business